xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 ### Responsiveness

-To keep applications like BIMSurfer from locking up while loading huge amounts of content, xeogl defers all scene updates (eg. creation of scene entities, generation of geometries, shader allocations, matrix updates etc) to a FIFO task queue, then executes a few tasks from the queue before it renders each frame.
+To keep applications like BIMSurfer from locking up while loading monstrous amounts of content, xeogl defers all scene updates (eg. creation of scene entities, generation of geometries, shader allocations, matrix updates etc) to a FIFO task queue, then executes a few tasks from the queue before it renders each frame.
 By amortizing the cost of updates across many frames like this, xeogl also prevents WebGL from freaking out and thinking that it's running on a potato, which may cause it to lock